-Bing is the sleeping giant in the SEO industry, but a lot of marketers are not aware of this.
+Bing is the sleeping giant in the SEO industry, but many marketers are not aware of this.

-For most marketers, Google is the only thing that comes to mind when we talk about SEO.
+For most marketers, Google is the only thing that comes to mind when talking about SEO.
 It’s generally believed that once you succeed at pleasing the search giant, other search engines will follow suit and send you traffic.

 However, most people don’t consider that the second most popular search engine in the world can equally be a profitable channel.